BROCKTON POINT GROUNDS

 Costing somewhere between $25,000 and $30,000 to build, Recreation Park opened in May 1905 as Vancouver’s first downtown stadium structure.
 It was home to the Vancouver Lacrosse Club as well as Vancouver’s professional baseball team in the Northwest Baseball League.

-Located on the block bordered by what is now Homer, Smythe, Mainland, and Robson Streets, the site was leased from the Canadian Pacific Railroad out of part of their railway reserve lands.
-At the time, Robson Street did not go through – and the stretch between Homer and Mainland was part of the grounds.
+Located on the block bordered by what is now Homer, Smythe, Mainland, and Nelson Streets, the site was leased from the Canadian Pacific Railroad out of part of their railway reserve lands.
+At the time, Nelson Street did not go through – and the stretch between Homer and Mainland was part of the grounds.

 The location was chosen as Vancouver was in dire need of a downtown sports facility for the growing city.
 The previously used Brockton Point grounds were deemed inaccessible for larger crowds as well as restricted to use for amateur sporting events.